Skip to Main Content

 Grandparents' Rights

-This legal research guide provides information on the rights of grandparents in regard to their grandchildren, including custody issues.
+Information on the rights of grandparents in regard to their grandchildren, including custody and visitation.

 Grandparents often ask what rights they have if the parents are denying access to their grandchildren.
 While a Texas court may grant visitation in certain circumstances, state law does not give grandparents an absolute right to visit their grandchildren.